mcramm/mcramm.github.io/_posts/2011-08-30-paramater-nam.markdown

 I'm sure that there are other ways to refactor this code even further, but this is fine for the puroposes of getting rid of all those crazy parameters.
-Testing the ```drawText``` method now should be much easier, and I can write tests for the ```TextObject``` as well.
+Testing the `drawText` method now should be much easier, and I can write tests for the `TextObject` as well.

-Hopfully when I am in a rush from this point on, I'll try this solution first instead of writing method definations that require me to enable text-wrapping in VIM just so I can see them!
+There are still other areas of this project that could use some refactoring, but thats it for at least this section.
+At least I can browse through this file without having to enable text-wrapping in vim.